UK Far-Right Activist Tommy Robinson Sentenced To Nine Months In Jail

 Far-right British political activist Tommy Robinson was sentenced Thursday after a London court found him guilty of violating a reporting ban on an ongoing trial, CNN reported Thursday.

 Robinson, whose real name is Stephen Yaxley-Lennon, was convicted of live-streaming video of defendants in an ongoing criminal trial in 2018, per CNN.
-Due to the nature of the case, a judge ordered a reporting ban on the case until a jury reached a verdict.
+Due to the nature of the case, a judge ordered a reporting ban on the case until the jury reached a verdict.
 Robinson claimed he had only streamed information already available to the public, per a Thursday report from The Guardian.

 CNN reported that before his sentencing, Robinson posted a video to conservative conspiracy website Infowars, begging U.S. President Donald Trump for political asylum in the United States.